 After the high-speed services, Russia’s long-distance rail routes also have a number and sometimes an official name to ease the reservation process a bit easier.

 Russian Railways has 82 branded trains (фирменный).
 Each route has a name, taking inspiration from everything from classic literature to indigenous birds.
-Branded trains typically travel very long distances (over 12 hours or more); as a result, they have sleeping arrangements to accommodate overnight travel.
-Branded trains are quite comfortable; by law, branded train carriages must be no older than 12 years.
-The classes on Russia’s branded trains are the following:
+Branded trains typically travel very long distances (over 12 hours or more).
+As a result, they have sleeping arrangements to accommodate overnight travel.
+Branded trains are quite comfortable – by law, branded train carriages must be no older than 12 years.
+These trains are split into the following sections onboard:

 - VIP suites (Люкс)